ivan-tat/retroplayer/README.md

 * [GNU coding standards](https://www.gnu.org/prep/standards/)

+* [GNU Make](https://www.gnu.org/software/make/) (a tool which controls the generation of executables and other non-source files of a program from the program's source files)

 * [FreeDOS](http://www.freedos.org/) (a complete, free, DOS-compatible operating system)

 * [GnuDOS](https://www.gnu.org/software/gnudos/) (a library designed to help new users of the GNU system, who are coming from a DOS background)